-Navid Raza has experience as a Technical Support Engineer working on the world’s leading brands of large and small format digital printers.
+Navid Raza has experience as a Technical Support and Digital Printing Engineer working on the world’s leading brands of large and small format digital printers.
 He is now head of Technical Support for AUZ International.
 Navid is based in Pakistan.

 Here, he shares his experience and typical day.